awesomenix/keypropstore/README.md

 ## Store Core

-Keypropstore consists of multiple [core stores](CORE.md), local and/or aggregate.
+Keypropstore consists of multiple [store core](CORE.md), local and/or aggregate.